 Though the pen was Purvis’s most famous invention, it was not his only one.
 Purvis had a particular interest in paper bags, and continually attempted to improve upon the bag-making process.
 From 1884 to 1897, he was granted at least six different patents for paper bag technology.
 Though the Sterling Paper Bag Company was shut down in 1894, he managed to sell some of his patents to the Eastern Paper Bag Company in Connecticut.
 As late as 1910, he contacted relatives in search of funding for his paper bags.

-William Purvis never married, instead he lived out the remainder of his days with his sister Annie.
+William Purvis never married; instead, he lived out the remainder of his days with his sister Annie.
 In spite of his myriad inventions, Purvis was mostly self-taught, having never obtained higher education.
-Purvis died on August 10, 1914, in Philadelphia, Pennsylvania.
+Purvis died on August 10, 1914, in Philadelphia, Pennsylvania at the age of 76.